jonnonz1/nz-statute-book/acts/public/1987/conservation-act-1987.md

 ### 60 Purchase of land for administrative purposes
 (1) The Director-General may acquire land or any interest in land for the purposes of the Department and the due administration of this Act.
-(2) The Director-General may on behalf of Her Majesty the Queen, without complying with any provision of this Act (other than section 50(2)) or any provision of the Land Act 1948, dispose of— if the land concerned is, at the time of disposal, neither a conservation area nor Crown land.
+(2) The Director-General may on behalf of Her Majesty the Queen, without complying with any provision of this Act (other than section 50(2)) or any provision of the Land Act 1948, dispose of—if the land concerned is, at the time of disposal, neither a conservation area nor Crown land.
   (a) any land acquired under subsection (1) of this section; or (b) any interest in any such land; or
   (c) any interest in land (being an interest acquired under subsection (1) of this section)—